All Products

 Authentication: <token>

-ARMS provides multiple pre-aggregated metric dashboards based on trace data.
-The dashboards include an application overview dashboard, API call dashboard, and database query dashboard.
+ARMS automatically generates dashboards from trace data, including application overview, API call, and database query dashboards.
 For more information, see Application overview.

 Overall Analysis tab